keleko34/pikantny/README.md

 ```

 #### event.stop()
-When called from a pre DOM update listener can be used to stop the post DOM update events from firing
+When called from a pre DOM update event, this method can be used to stop the post DOM update events from firing
 ```
  node.addEventListener('innerHTML', function(e){ e.stop(); });